johnnyhuy/seek-code-challenge/PROGRESS.md

 ## Should we still use public registries like Dockerhub?

 It depends on the level of security we have at the company.
 Ideally production workloads should use private registries to act as a DMZ as it gets scanned and deployed to production environments.

+## Prometheus wasn't working by default

+Looked like we've missed the Prometheus dependency to actually enable the metrics endpoint.